-COUN 597 Seminar 1 to 3 hours COUN 601 Marriage and Family Counseling I 3 hours

-Prerequisites: COUN 501, 502

-This course considers the dynamics of marriage and family relationships from a systems perspective.
+COUN 597 Seminar 1 to 3 hours COUN 601 Marriage and Family Counseling I 3 hours Prerequisites: COUN 501, 502 relationships from a systems perspective.
 The emphasis is on understanding family and other systems theories, the structure and function of marriage, various aspects of the marital relationship and family systems, and models of family and systemic interventions.